 Graduate Program students are expected to be enrolled full-time and are considered full-time at 9 credits.
-However if approved for less than full-time then 7 credits = three quarter-time, 4.5 credits = half- time, and less than that = less than half-time.
+However if approved for less than full-time then 7 credits = three quarter-time, 4.5 credits = half- time, and less than half-time.